Note: While some characters are semi-inspired by real people, this story is fiction.

 There was one partner named Drewlove, though.
 Sam Drewlove, and I saw and heard his name often, because he was the partner I worked for.
 When I had been hired as a graduate two years ago, I had been to this office for three interviews, and never saw Sam Drewlove once.
 When I showed up for my first day of work – I was a scrappy young man then, in a brand new suit and a three-month old haircut – I was told I’d be working in Mr Drewlove’s team, and wondered why I’d never seen or heard of this man before.
 But it wasn’t hard to guess why once I met him.

-I suppose, for Sam Drewlove, even though he took home half a million dollars a year, he spent fourteen hours a day in that office and went home to an empty house every night.
-So for him, we were the closest thing he had to friends, but we were also his livelihood.
+I suppose, for Sam Drewlove, even though he took home nearly a million dollars a year, he spent fourteen hours a day in that office and went home to an empty house every night.
+So for him, we were the closest thing he had to friends.
+But we were also his livelihood.
 That meant he had to balance good-copping-bad-copping between us, though we all felt he did a miserable job of it, and it just annoyed us, more than anything.

-When I walked into the office eleven minutes late on this particular morning, Sam Drewlove was in his overbearing season.
-It was August now, the cold mornings often leaving him more irritable than usual.
+When I walked into the office eleven minutes late on one particular morning, Sam Drewlove was in his overbearing season.
+It was August then, the cold mornings often leaving him more irritable than usual.

 Please see me when you arrive.